solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-For the rest of this Demo, we’ll be making updates to the program code directly
-in the `lib.rs` file.
-This simplifies the explanations a bit.
-You’re welcome to
-modify the structure as you will.
+For the remainder of this demo, we'll be making updates directly in the `lib.rs` file.
+This approach simplifies the explanations.
+You can modify the structure as needed.

-Feel free to build before continuing.
-This ensures your environment is working
-properly and shortens future build times.
+It's a good idea to build your project now to confirm that your environment is set up correctly and to reduce build times in the future.

 #### 2. Define `Note` schema